Menu

 Our Vision

-At Southborough Church of England Primary School, we seek to teach RSE in a faith sensitive, supportive and inclusive way while respecting all points of view.
+At Southborough Church of England Primary School, we seek to teach PSHE in a faith sensitive, supportive and inclusive way while respecting all points of view.
 This is underpinned by our Christian ethos and vision.

 We believe everyone has limitless potential and that all of our children can achieve if given rich opportunities, experiences, care and guidance